 You Can Escape from an Abusive Relationship

 There is life after abuse.
-I still remember waking everyday and praying I wouldn’t do anything to upset him today.
+I still remember waking every day and praying I wouldn’t do anything to upset him today.
 Tiptoeing to the kitchen to fix his meals and wash his clothes.
-After a while you feel like there is no way out but inevetable death.
-Most of the time I was in the depths of a dispair that wished for death.
+After a while, you feel like there is no way out but inevitable death.
+Most of the time I was in the depths of a despair that wished for death.
 Death felt uplifting compared to the dumps I was in.
 I’m here to say that is no way to live and there is a door out of there better than death.
 You just have to take it.
 Pack up and leave.
 I remember also I was afraid of being lonely.
 Trust me; the loneliest day without him was 100 times better than the best day with him.

 To be able to tell if you or your friend is in an abusive relationship, I have compiled some questions to ask yourself.

-If you checked one or more of these, you are in an abusive relationship.
-The problem is escalating at an alarming rate.
+The problem of abuse and abusive relationships is escalating at an alarming rate.
 “Research has shown 36 to 50 percent of American women will be abused in their lifetime,” according to Terry Miller Shannon, author of Abusive Relationships: How to Avoid Them.
 Shannon states, “Battering is the greatest case of injury to women—more than car accidents, muggings, and rapes combined.”
 “Approximately one in three girls will be sexually abused before the age of 18” according to Prevention & Motivation Program, Inc., Sexual Abuse Facts and Statistics.
 What is the problem?
 Why would girls or boys today accept abuse in their relationships?
 Who is to blame?
 Parents?
 Teachers?
 The media?
 Ourselves?

 When you think you couldn’t do any better, you are more likely to stay in an unhealthy relationship.
 I was a sheltered girl with a wonderfully affirming set of Christian parents, but no boyfriends.
 I began to feel I wasn’t worthy or pretty enough to be loved, so when this charming, dynamic man stepped into my universe I was awed and grateful.
 He was a little possessive at first but I had no frame of reference to go by.
 How could I gauge whether that was normal or not?
 He became jealous of my friends, my family, my church, and even my artwork.
 My Dad thought the relationship was unhealthy but he couldn’t put his finger on why, so he just nagged me.
 Since my Dad and I had had several fallings out, I took it as an effort to keep me unhappy.